Browse our calendar to find your desired performance and click on "Buy".

 Student, faculty/staff, young people, and senior discounts are available online; select discounted price during checkout after adding the performance to your cart.
 Tickets purchased at a discount will be held for pickup at the Miller Theare Box Office.
 Valid ID must be presented to retrieve tickets; limit 2 tickets per ID.
 Discounts apply to events produced by Miller Theatre only.

-The Miller Theatre Box Office accepts payment by cash, check, American Express, Visa, or Mastercard.
-Handling fees apply to online orders, and are based on the full price of the ticket; there are no fees for in-person or phone orders.
+The Miller Theatre Box Office accepts payment by cash, check, American Express, Visa, Discover, or Mastercard.
+Handling fees apply to online orders; there are no fees for in-person or phone orders.

 Checks should be made payable to "Miller Theatre at Columbia University."